 A gender change requires:

-- Certified copy of a court order; or
+- Certified copy of an amended birth certificate;

 - Medical certification by a licensed physician; or